A Tour of the Cathedral

 The High Altar

 Scott designed the Cathedral so that this was the stunning centrepiece of attention the moment one enters the Cathedral.
-The intricate reredos behind the High Altar was designed by J Oldrid Scott, with a marble relief showing the crucified Christ flanked by two of his most-devoted followers: Saints Mary and John, together with two more local saints: Margaret of Scotland and St Columba.
+The intricate reredos behind the High Altar was designed by J Oldrid Scott.
+It frames a marble relief of the scene around the Cross at Calvary, and is flanked by smaller figures of St. Columba and St. Margaret, saints important in the development of Christianity in medieval Scotland.
+The sculptor was Mary Grant of Kilgraston, near Perth, who had worked with Scott on the restoration of Lichfield Cathedral.

 The Paolozzi Window

-Designed by the late Sir Eduardo Paolozzi on the theme of Ascension, this window was given in memory of Mary Carmichael, a much loved member of the congregation.
-When the sun floods through the window, it transforms the simple stone into a kaleidoscope of colour.
+This window was designed by Eduardo Paolozzi, who was born in Leith, to replace the plain glass rose and lancets in the Resurrection Chapel.
+Given in memory of Mary Carmichael, a much loved member of the congregation, it was dedicated in October 2002.
+When the sun floods through the window, it transforms the plain stone and woodwork into a kaleidoscope of colour.

 The Organ

 The Organ is one of the finest in Scotland, built by ‘Father’ Willis in 1879.
-It is used to accompany the choir and congregation, as well as the Voluntary, a final act of joyous worship, which ends the services.
-It is also used for a number of organ recitals, put on throughout the year by the Cathedral.
+It is used to accompany the choir and congregation and to provide the voluntary, a final act of joyous worship which ends the services.
+It is also used for organ recitals throughout the year.

 The Presence